Searches continue for rock climber who may have fallen off north-east cliffs - Evening Express

-The search for a rock climber who may have fallen into the water at a north-east coast continues, after fellow climbers raised the alarm.
+The search continues for a rock climber who may have fallen into the water at a north-east coast.

 Lifeboats from Aberdeen and Peterhead are out looking near the Bullers of Buchan for the man.